naoina/kocha/docs/logging.md

 }
 ```

-The Loggers set to `ConsoleLogger` in above example.
+Loggers set to `ConsoleLogger` in above example.
 Also loggers use the prefix flags of [log](http://golang.org/pkg/log/#pkg-constants) package.
-If you use the default flags, specify the `-1`.
+If you want to use the default flags, specify the `-1`.
-The default flags is `Ldate | Ltime`.
+The default flag is `Ldate | Ltime`.

 ### Set the multiple loggers

-You can register multiple loggers to a log level, such as the following:
+You can register multiple loggers, such as the following:

 ```go
 kocha.Loggers{